The International Trade Blog Import Procedures

 Another record you may not choose to keep with your entry file is the courtesy liquidation notice (CBP form 4333A).
 I’ve included this in the checklist as an optional indicator to you that Customs has closed or liquidated the file.

 I do recommend importers track their liquidations, however.
-This can be done more efficiently through accessing your ACS records or your ITRAC report.
-For more information on obtaining your ITRAC data see my previous article on this subject.
+This can be done more efficiently by accessing your ACS records or your ITRAC report.

 Choosing not to retain all records in one file is all the more reason to use a checklist.
 The checklist will prompt you to review electronic records for accuracy during your post-entry audit.